thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 The second variant of the issuance protocol introduces a new Client-Issuer communication method, which allows for batched issuance of arbitrary token types.
 This allows clients to request more than one token at a time and for issuers to issue more than one token at a time.
-In effect, arbitrary batched tokens performance is linear.
+This variant has no other effect than batching requests and responses and the issuance performance remains linear.

 This batched issuance protocol registers one new token type ({{iana-token-type}}), to be used with the PrivateToken HTTP authentication scheme defined in